S3lina3/Picture/protocoll_23/testp.md

 ## To Do
 * Little Task of "when did you go to bed last night"
-* Each Group brainstorms some Information, they want to extract of their surveys
+* Each Group brainstorms some Information they want to extract of their survey

 ## __Discussion Questions__

 Q1.
 Where there any obstacles your group faced while phrasing your Google Survey?

 Q2.
 Where there any interesting outcomes of your survey you did not anticipate?

 Q3.
 Do you get Arrayformulas & can explain it in a few easy sentences?

 ---